 Antique Cherry Wood Furniture

-Antique cherry wood furniture has a deep and rich color tone.
-This is due to the deepening color over time.
-This cherry wood table comes from Italy and was built in the mid-1800s.
-It has plank wood top construction with turned legs.
+The color tone of antique cherry wood furniture is rich and deep.
+This is due to the color’s gradual deepening.
+This Italian cherry wood table was constructed sometime in the middle of the 1800s.
+It has a plank wood top and turned legs.

 Cherry Wood Harp

-Cherry is a tonewood.
-This means that it is dense enough to make it a good projector for musical tones.
-Cherry is balanced and has a neutral tone.
-It projects low, mid, and high-frequency sound.
+Cherry is a type of tonewood.
+This means that it is dense enough to be a good musical tonal projector.
+Cherry has a balanced and neutral tone.
+It projects low, mid, and high frequency sound.
 Cherry is used for this harp from Thormahlen Harps.
 It is called the Cherry Swan.

 Cherry Wood Cabinets

-The cherry wood kitchen cabinets are one of the most popular applications for cherry wood.
-In this kitchen, FabCab uses cherry wood to create these flat-panel cherry cabinets.
+Cherry wood kitchen cabinets are one of the most popular applications for cherry wood.
+FabCab uses cherry wood to create these flat panel cherry cabinets in this kitchen.
 Using this design and wood combination, they have created a modern and sleek yet rustic style kitchen for this cabin kitchen.

 Cherry Wood Flooring

 Wood floors are another popular application for cherry wood.
-You can get a similar color floor with cherry wood colored stain and a different wood, but it will not have the same luster.
-Cherry wood floors have a medium luster that shines up well when buffed and finished.
-Cherry floors look spectacular in the wide-plank style.
+A similar color floor can be obtained using a cherry wood stain and a different wood, but it will not have the same luster.
+Cherry wood floors have a medium luster that shines well when buffed and finished.
+Cherry floors look gorgeous in a wide-plank style.

 Cherry Wood Dresser

-Modern wood craftsmen love to use cherry because of its easy-to-use texture.
-Most cherry wood furniture is not stained because it has a lovely natural color.
-This cherry wood dresser from Vermont Wood Studios features a sleek modern design.
-It has dark-colored accents made from black walnut.
+Modern wood craftsmen love to use cherry because of its easy to use texture.
+Due to its beautiful natural color, cherry wood furniture is typically not stained.
+The sleek, contemporary design of this cherry wood dresser from Vermont Wood Studios is impressive.
+It features accents in dark hues made of black walnut.